Prince Harry & Meghan Markle Buy 100 Hand-Knit ‘Archie’ Beanies As They Support Charity In Son’s Name

 “So happy for you all.
 And good on ya for providing the beanies to Archie’s Kiwi friends,” one commenter wrote.

-“So happy Harry and Meghan support your work,” another added.
+“So happy Harry and Meghan support your work,” added another.

-“This is amazing and heartwarming on many levels!” another chimed in.
+“This is amazing and heartwarming on many levels!” a third person chimed in.

-“Harry, you are the Prince of Hearts how much your mother would have been so proud,” another admirer wrote.
+“Harry, you are the Prince of Hearts how much your mother would have been so proud,” praised a fourth user.

 Archie first wore the Make Give Live’s Cocobear hat nearly one year ago in an image shared as part of a year-end video on the family’s former Instagram page last New Year’s Eve.
 The photo gave the organization great exposure and the adorable hat was soon dubbed the “Archie beanie.”

-MGL co-founder Becky Smith told New Zealand outlet Now to Love that immediately after the image of Harry and Archie was released sales for the hats went “through the roof.”
+MGL co-founder Becky Smith told New Zealand outlet Now to Love that immediately after the image of Harry and Archie was released, sales for the hats went “through the roof.”

 “Yesterday was just crazy,” she told Now To Love last January 3.
 “We’ve been doing this for three years and we’ve never had so many orders in one day.”

 The new post about the family’s Christmas gift to Kiwi Friends was posted one month after the Duchess of Sussex revealed that she suffered a miscarriage earlier this year.
-In a heartbreaking essay for the New York Times, the 39-year-old former actress shared the devastating news that lost her second baby in July after feeling a “sharp cramp” while changing Archie’s diaper.
+In a heartbreaking essay for The New York Times, the 39-year-old former actress shared the devastating news that she lost her second baby in July after feeling a “sharp cramp” while changing Archie’s diaper.